kwalamusicschool/BBO/README.md

 # BBO Capstone Project

 ## Overview
-This project tackles a black-box optimisation challenge with 8 unknown functions.
+This project tackles a black-box optimisation challenge with 8 unknown functions as part of the Imperial College Professional Certificate in AI/ML.
 Goal: maximise each function using sequential queries (one per function per week).

 ## Repository Structure